LeonAndrade/LeonAndrade.github.io/README.md

 StdDev        |532.73
 Max           |38970.00

-> while SQL can do most of the work, using the python library pandas we can get the same result with much less typing:
+> while SQL can do most of the work, using the python library pandas we can get the same result with much less typing!
 > ```python
 > import pandas as pd
 > sql = """